roman-milk/roman-milk.github.io/i-slave.md

  I hesitated, looking up at them with wide, reluctant eyes.
 My tongue still hurt: a lot.
 I didn't want to give it to them.

  Paolo pulled a pair of fold-down pliers from his back pocket and unfurled it in front of my face.
 "OK, bitch.
 I don't mind doing it the hard way, if that's what you want," he said.
-Report_Story #5